Learn step by step how to prepare perfectly smoked baby back ribs in an electric smoker!

 Have fun with your ingredients inside the foil.

-Many BBQ competitors use a combination Parkay squeeze butter, brown sugar, and honey to make a sweet glazy bath for their baby back ribs in the foil.
+Many BBQ competitors use a combination of Parkay squeeze butter, brown sugar, and honey to make a sweet glazy bath for their baby back ribs in the foil.

 PRO TIP: For more moist, fall off the bone meat, place the ribs upside down into your foil wrap of ingredients, wrap, and then place on the grill upside down this way.
 Then turn them back over right side up to firm up later when you remove form the foil in step 3.